softwaresaved/automated_testing/README.md

 We assume that the software to be tested has the following qualities:

 * It can be run from the command-line, in batch mode.
-That is, the user can invoke the software from the Linux/Unix shell or DOS prompt and once they press ENTER the software runs to completion without the need for further user interaction.
+That is, the user can invoke the software from the Linux/Unix shell or Windows DOS prompt and once they press ENTER the software runs to completion without the need for further user interaction.
 * It reads in zero or more input files.
 * It supports zero or more command-line arguments.
 * It outputs zero or more files.